 HISTORY OF TRANSITION TOWNS

 The Transition movement started in 2005 when Rob Hopkins, a teacher of Permaculture at Kinsale Further Education College in Ireland, led his students in the creation of the first Energy Descent Action Plan.
 Hopkins became concerned about the effects of declining oil reserves and the effects of burning fossil fuels on global climate.
 The Kinsale Town Council adopted the plan to work towards energy independence in 2006.

 Hopkins moved to the UK where he formed a group to establish Transition Town Totnes in 2006.
 The movement quickly spread across the UK.
 He published a guide to principles employed in forming TTs, derived from numerous community initiatives, in The Transition Handbook (2008).
 A sequel, The Transition Timeline, by Shaun Chamberlin, was published in 2009.
 Subsequently a series of books on local foods, local sustainable housing, local money, and on how to engage local governments, was published.

 Transition US was founded in 2008 by Jennifer Gray and Pamela Gray, pioneers in the UK Transition Towns movement, as a non-profit organization to support Transition Initiatives across the United States by providing training, networking and inspiration.
 Transition US is a national hub and a number of these hubs have been formed around the world.

-Transition Centre continues the mission of promoting Transition Town Initiatives.
-We will work with any group considering this model, provide support to groups preparing to launch their formal initiative and act as a resource for those who are launching their initiative.
-We offer a passion for the Transition Towns model, a long experience in organizational development and an objective, impartial and exterior perspective that can help break through barriers and overcome hesitations.
+Transition Centre will work with any group considering this model, provide support and act as a resource for those who are launching their initiative.
+We offer a commitment for the Transition Towns model, a long experience in organizational development and an objective, impartial and exterior perspective that can help break through barriers and overcome hesitations.
 Contact us at email@example.com.